KuoAiTe/CriminalCase_AiteBot/README.md

 English
 1. First, use Chrome and enter https://apps.facebook.com/criminalcase
-2. Press F12 or Ctrl+Shift+I and press Console
+2. Press F12 or Ctrl+Shift+I and click Console
 3. Change the drop-down list shown with the name 'top' to 'iframe_canvas_fb_https'
 4. Type config.userId and config.signature to get two strings in the console
 5. Copy the two strings and paste them to the two input fields respectively